paradoxe35/nginxpm-operator/README.md

     # service:
     #   name: nginx-service
     #   namespace: default
-    # Or you can use the host configuration
+    # Or you can use the hosts configuration
-    host:
+    hosts:
-      hostName: 192.168.1.4 # HostName|IP
+      - hostName: 192.168.1.4 # HostName|IP
         hostPort: 80

   # overwriteIncomingPortWithForwardPort: false